sergeyklay/gohugo-theme-ed/CONTRIBUTING.md

 might not want to merge into the project.

 Please respect our Pull Request Acceptance Criteria.
-For larger changes, you will likely receive multiple rounds of comments and it may take some time to complete.
+For larger changes, you will likely receive multiple rounds of comments, and it may take some time to complete.

 ### Pull Request Acceptance Criteria